 2014 Meeting Schedule

-All meetings will be held on the first Wednesday of each month at 7:30PM
+All meetings will be held on the second Wednesday of each month at 7:30PM